-It's time for another workout challenge, and this one is all about the abs.
-Perfect for those new to strength training, it's short and sweet — all it takes is a few minutes each day for the next two weeks and you're sure to notice stronger and more defined abs.
+Show your abs some love and take our crunch challenge!
+Perfect for those new to strength training, the plan is short and sweet — it takes just a few minutes each day for the next two weeks.
+At the end, you're sure to notice stronger, more defined abs.
 Instead of doing basic crunches, this challenge involves five crunch variations to target different areas of your midsection.

-Here are instructions for the five different variations followed by a 14-day plan to get you all the way to 100.
+Here's the 14-day plan followed by instructions for the five different variations.
 It's not advised to skip right to day 14 (if you want to be able to laugh the next day without rolling over in pain), so follow the plan and adjust it as needed according to your schedule and ability level.
-Here's printable version to help keep you on track.
+To make things easier, we've created a printable version to help keep you on track.

 - Lie on your back, and lift your legs and arms up so they are extended toward the ceiling.
 Lift your upper back off the floor, reaching your hands toward your feet.

 - Lower your legs toward the floor while reaching your arms overhead, keeping your shoulders off the mat and lower back pressed into the mat.

 - Repeat the crunch motion to complete one rep.

 - Start on your back with your elbows resting on the floor at a 90-degree angle.

 - With your core engaged, roll up to almost sitting while bringing your right knee up to meet your left elbow.
 It should feel a little like running.